cfleur/automasun/README.md

 make test-integration
 ```

-> Make is used to set up the necessary files for the tests.
+> A Makefile is used to set up the necessary files for the tests.

 🔷 Before running the integration tests, make sure to set up the config file and export an environment variable pointing to it:
 ```